frenetic-be/docu/README.txt

      |  either displays it to screen (output= False) or returns it into a variable
      |  (output= True)
      |  Args:
-     |      module_file_name (str): string containing the file name for which you
+     |      module_file_name (str): string containing the file or module name
-     |          want to see/get the documentation
+     |          for which you want to see/get the documentation
      |      output (bool, optional): if False, prints to screen.
 If True, returns
      |          results into variable.
 Defaults to False.
      |  Returns:
      |      If output= True:
+     |          modulename: str with module name,
      |          str: the string containing the formatted documentation.
+     |
+     |  Raises:

     get_indent(line)
      |  Gets the indentation of a given line (number of spaces).